News & Updates

 4. Principles of pharmacology for Medical Assisting 6th Ed. / Rice / Cengage ISBN: 978-1-305-85932-6

 Students must receive full clearance before entering any of the externship sites.
 Upon enrolling in MA classes, students will begin to receive emails regarding clearances to their IVC student email account.

 The following clearances are required:

 - A background check and urine drug screen ($110)

 - Free at IVC: Physical exam, TB screen, and immunizations (Influenza [during flu season Oct-Mar], 2-step MMR, Hepatitis B series, Tdap, and Varicella).

-Year-round testing is conducted by the Certifying Board for Medical Assistants (CCBMA)http://www.ccbma.org/.
+Year-round testing is conducted by the Certifying Board for Medical Assistants (CCBMA) http://www.ccbma.org/.
 Students take all sections of the exam - Basic plus Administrative and Clinical - to become certified as Medical Assistants in California.
-Students apply for the exam during MA 084.
+Students will receive information on applying for the exam during MA 087.

 The Medical Board of California - http://www.mbc.ca.gov/Licensees/Physicians_and_Surgeons/Medical_Assistants/